A forest preschool where curiosity and compassion thrive.

 We’d love to speak with you so that we may get to know each other better and give you more information about our program.
 You can reach us at Brad.Wagner@onepreschool.com and 845-649-4880.

 Come see where we learn and discover our wonderful program!
-Tours will begin in late July.
+Tours are now taking place.

 4. Submit an Enrollment Application

 If you would like to enroll, please submit an application at www.wonderschool.com/saplingforest/apply – Please note that we require a call or tour for all prospective families.
 Do not submit an application if you have not completed a call or tour.

 After reviewing your application, we’ll send an enrollment invitation.
 Upon accepting your invitation, you’ll pay your deposit (usually equal to one month’s tuition), fill out enrollment documents and review our Parent Handbook.

 At Sapling Forest Preschool, children engage in social, academic, and emotional development within the natural areas of John McLaren Park.
 At 312 acres, it is the second largest park in San Francisco and boasts a tremendous amount of natural diversity.
 Your child will grow and learn while exploring scenic meadows, shaded forests, wetland habitats, and breezy grasslands.
 And thanks to its elevation, your child will enjoy breathtaking views of San Francisco and the surrounding area.
 John McLaren Park truly is one of the most awe-inspiring locations for children to exercise their minds and bodies.

 Being a forest school means we are outside every day and engage in outdoor learning rain or shine.
 However, we do utilize a pop-up canopy to provide shelter from the rain and shade from the sun.